Eggs for Breakfast, Eggs for Lunch, Eggs for Dinner

 “You ever fish a pale yellow cress bug?” he asked.
 He extended his arms my way and opened the green box.

 They were light yellow sucker spawns, mostly small (maybe size 14’s or 16’s) and tied on scud hooks.
 Some were finished with orange thread and others with yellow that matched the yarn.
 Many were well-used, with fraying yarn that was dingy — dull and river stained.
-I looked up from the box and noted that dirty-yellow was a also fair match with the fisherman’s age-stained teeth.
+I looked up from the box and noted that dirty-yellow was also a fair match with the fisherman’s age-stained teeth.
 He was smiling again, from ear to ear.
 And then he winked at me.

 “Eggs for breakfast, eggs for lunch, eggs for dinner,” he said.
 It’s all you need out here.